-Neonatal Cleft Lip and Palate: Instructions for Newborn Nurseries
+Neonatal Cleft Lip and Palate: Tips for Nurseries

 Reassure parents that cleft lip and palate is correctable with surgery, and introduce the concept of a cleft palate/craniofacial team.
-A team is a group of specialized health care professionals (surgeons, dentists, speech pathologists, nurses, mental health specialists, and others) who work together to treat a child with a facial birth defect.
-If you don’t know of a team in your area, call the Cleft Palate Foundation at 1.800.24.CLEFT.
+A team is a group of specialized health care professionals (surgeons, dentists, speech pathologists, nurses, mental health specialists, and others) who work together to treat a child with a craniofacial condition like cleft lip/palate.
+If you don’t know of a team in your area, call ACPA Family Services at 1.800.24.CLEFT.

-Review feeding instructions and refer to CPF’s Feeding Video, available online in English, Spanish, and Mandarin.
-To request a copy of these videos in English or Spanish on interactive CD-ROM, please call or email the Cleft Palate Foundation.
+Review feeding instructions and refer to Feeding Your Baby Video, available online in English, Spanish, and Mandarin.
+To request a CD-ROM of these videos in English or Spanish, please call or email ACPA Family Services.
 Newborns with cleft lip only may be able to feed using standard techniques.
-Newborns with cleft palate may benefit from the information below.
+Newborns with cleft palate benefit from the information following.

 - Make sure the child is feeding in an upright position.
 Gravity will help prevent milk from coming through the baby’s nose if he/she has cleft palate.

 - Mothers interested in breastfeeding may choose to initiate pumping breast milk.
 Direct breastfeeding is extremely challenging for a child with cleft palate since good suction is prevented by the cleft.

-- Mom should take her time, and burp the baby frequently.
+- Caregivers should take their time feeding and burp the baby frequently.
 Infants with cleft palate tend to swallow a lot of air during feedings.

 - Eventually, feeding time should be no more than 30 minutes for 2-3 ounces.